msfrt/Electrical-SR19/README.md

 *Files meant to be used globally may be stored here*

-*use car branches for specific cars*
+*Use car branches for specific cars*